SmithWillSuffice/ohanga-pai/content/blog/17_machinescandothework.md

 However, ignoring the business ethics, just focusing on the technology, there are useful insights to be gained from Tesla's leveraging of OpenAI with self-driving cars.

-Road transport can become a whole lot safer, since even though with AI drivers fail, they fail big, the death rate is still a lot less than from human fallibilities.
+Road transport can become a whole lot safer, since even though when AI drivers fail, they fail big, the death rate is still a lot less than from human fallibilities.
 One could argue the better effort is to reduce all transport fatalities, with a combination of the driverless and the human.